Union College: Landmarks

 Nott Memorial: Designed by Edward Tuckerman Potter (class of 1853), this building derived from the central rotunda in the original Ramée Plan.
 While it was probably intended to be a chapel in its original conception, the Nott Memorial's primary purpose when finally built was aesthetic.
 It served as the library until 1961 when Schaffer Library was built.
 Its design bears some resemblance to the Radcliffe Camera at Oxford University.
 The building was added to the National Register of Historic Places in 1972 and designated a National Historic Landmark in 1986.
 The building was restored between 1993 and 1995 and today is the centerpiece of the campus.

 North and South College: The first college buildings using Ramée's plans, the pair were started in 1812 and occupied in 1814.
 Serving as dormitories, both buildings included faculty residences at each end until well into the 20th century.

-Memorial Chapel: Memorial Chapel was constructed between 1924 and 1925 to serve as the central college chapel and to honor Union graduates who lost their lives serving during wartime.
+Memorial Chapel: Memorial Chapel was constructed between 1924 and 1925 to serve as the central college chapel and to honor Union graduates who died serving during wartime.
 The names of Union alumni who died in World War I and World War II appear on its south wall, flanked by portraits of college presidents.